Detailed Description of Service Projects

 In addition to proceeds from ticket sales, more than two dozen local businesses purchase ads printed on the placemats or give in-kind contributions.
 One of the fun aspects of the breakfast is the “Celebrity Pancake Flippers,” usually local media personalities or civic officials, who join us in making and serving the pancakes.
 For several years we’ve had a clown (“Dusty Rusty”) who entertained our younger guests, and also an artist who challenged the kids to a free-hand drawing contest.

-This annual event is held each year on July 4th and has become a staple race in our community.
+This annual event is held each year on July 4th and has become a summer holiday tradition in our community.
 Again this year proceeds will benefit Big Brothers Big Sisters of the Central Blue Ridge as we work to support this amazing organization.
+We salute Better Living Inc. for stepping up in a most generous way as a signature sponsor of this event for the fifteenth straight year.

 The race will start/finish on the grounds of the Hollymead Elementary and Lakeside (formerly Sutherland) Middle School campuses, on Saturday, July 3, 2021 but will use the traditionally course through Forest Lakes..

-If you would like to partner and sponsor this event please send at email to LtGov@kiwaniscville.org
+If you would like to partner and help sponsor this event please send at email to LtGov@kiwaniscville.org

 Kiwanis Independence Day 5K Race–2020